pasiweber/SHiP-framework/docs/source/c++_api/index.rst

 - **Tree Partitioning**

-  Provides various objective functions and algorithms to extract flat partitions from hierarchical trees — such as Elbow, K, or Power-based partitioning strategies.
+  Provides various objective functions and algorithms to extract flat partitions from hierarchical trees — such as Elbow Method, Silhouette or for a specific K.

 - **Helper Methods**